rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/1-0-child-order.md

 As mentioned before, a tree `T(N,E)` is defined as a tuple of two simple sets:
 A set of nodes `N` and a set edges `E` over `N×N`.
-Based on that, any parent node `p` in a tree can be understood to be associated with a simple set of child nodes `c(p)` that can be formed from `E`.
+Based on that, any parent `p` in a tree can be understood to be associated with a simple set of child nodes `c(p)` which can be formed from `E`.

 * `c(p) := { c | pEc }`
 * `(c child-of p) := (c in c(p))`
 * `(a sibling-of b) := (pEa and pEb)`

-Because of that, and strictly based on the above formal definition, **no tree can be described as having a child order**.
+Based on the above, **no tree can be described as having a child order**.

-Note that a subset of child nodes is formed based on a simple set of edges.
+That is because the set of child nodes of a parent is defined based on a simple set of edges that does not define any order over the edges in it.

 However, due to the limitations of real world applications, trees can only be processed one node at a time.
 A tree can therefore be understood to have